The Three Refrains

 The Anvil Library is a popular gathering spot for people looking to be involved in knowledge and culture and starting here could be a good place for those looking to for contact with Three Refrains members.

-If you are a talented performer who is an active participant in the political game of Empire, then membership of this sodality is probably not for you, but we hope you will still take time to get to know the members of the sodality - part of their remit is to work with players across the game to encourage music and performance in every camp.
+If you are a talented performer who is an active participant in the political game of Empire, then membership of the Three Refrains is probably not for you, but we hope you will still take time to get to know the members of the organisation - part of their remit is to work with players across the game to encourage music and performance in every camp.
 Our NPCs are briefed to encourage players who are performing and to give them what support they can.
-Just because you can't be a member of the sodality, hopefully you will find the members are staunch allies and sources of useful information and support for bards across the game.
+Just because you can't be a member, hopefully you will find the members are staunch allies and sources of useful information and support for bards across the game.

 It was only when a few of his erstwhile fellow pupils, one of which in earshot despaired of ever being able to inspire an Orc, after all, he remarked “They don’t come back”, that the change happened, Kron stood, straightened his back, and thundered forth, with calm, yet heartfelt words as to ‘how’ one inspired an Orc, as to -what- an Orc was, as to -how- One life could count as much as a hundred or more ill-spent….